Business Management

 Learning Outcomes:

-Upon completing this course, students have developed an understanding of agile organization and its application.
+Upon completing this course, alumni have developed an understanding of agile organization and its application.
 They are familiar with agile work forms and can classify these in a corporate context.
 They know the building blocks of artificial intelligence and how these can be used to digitalize decision making in digital ecosystems and platform economies.
-Students are able to identify direct and indirect network externalities as a prerequisite of digital value creation so that organization development can react to current circumstances and anticipate future developments.
-Students can make a focused and professional contribution to agile and digital corporate transformations.
+Alumni are able to identify direct and indirect network externalities as a prerequisite of digital value creation so that organization development can react to current circumstances and anticipate future developments.
+Alumni can make a focused and professional contribution to agile and digital corporate transformations.
 They have developed all seven predefined core competencies for change and sustainability scenarios: willingness and ability to change, willingness and ability to learn, systemic and holistic thinking, decision and problem-solving skills, target orientation, resilience & stress management, assessment skills.

 Superior module: